 On the graphics front Qualcomm is saying that there's a 30 per cent uplift in performance in the new Adreno 630 GPU.
-There's also a range of boosts for things like VR - which we talk about below - but overall there's a graphical boost in 845.
+There are also a range of boosts for things like VR - which we talk about below - but overall there's a graphical boost in 845.

 However, all this in abstract really means nothing, with Qualcomm's big change being the addition of a shared 2MB L3 cache and a 3MB system cache that's designed to reduce the power consumption and boost speeds.